 Trauma Counselling in Vancouver

-My approach to trauma counselling in Vancouver
+Our approach to trauma counselling in Vancouver

 Please note (disclaimer): Some of the writing below is deemed sensitive.
 Read slowly, and take care of yourself (e.g., go on a walk, sip some soothing tea, watch a TV show, talk with a loved or close one).

 Talking about trauma is not an easy task.
 It comes with many layers, perspectives, views, understandings and paths to healing.
 It’s okay if you read this and disagree with what has been written.
-I don’t expect your experiences to fit into neat boxes.
+We don’t expect your experiences to fit into neat boxes.
 Quite the contrary, your experiences are uniquely yours, and you get to choose what resonates with you and what doesn’t.
 So be mindful and stay curious.

 No One-Size-Fits-All Model

 Trauma happens in many different ways.
-For this reason and more, I have come to understand trauma as what happens on the inside (physically, mentally, emotionally) as a result of what has happened to you.
+For this reason and more, we have come to understand trauma as what happens on the inside (physically, mentally, emotionally) as a result of what has happened to you.
 You have a unique composition of physical, mental and emotional states that respond to traumatic experiences in distinct ways.
 Depending on all these factors at the time of the traumatic experience, your body and mind find ways to ensure your survival - whether through adaptive or maladaptive mechanisms.
 Due to the complexity of trauma, there is no one-size-fits-all model of care.

 Trauma and the Stress Response